 This walk starts and ends in the centre of Newtown.
-It is mainly tarmac paths with some field walking up onto Trehafren hill which is well worth the relatively small effort since it gives magnificent views over the western part of Newtown and the surrounding hills.
+It is mainly on tarmac paths with some field walking up onto Trehafren hill, which is well worth the relatively small effort since it gives magnificent views over the western part of Newtown and the surrounding hills.

 2.1 miles • 1 hour • Easy

-Bear right past the front of Oriel Davies Gallery and to the left of the low building, formerly the local radio station, at the top of the car park.
+Bear right past the front of Oriel Davies Gallery and to the left of the single storey community building at the top of the car park.

 Follow the paved footpath ahead towards the river past the play area and school playing fields fencing to your left.
-Turn left at the fence corner and pass the Scout Hut on your right.
+When you reach the fence corner, follow the path to the left and pass the Scout Hut on your right.

 At the road (SO 105913) turn sharp right and follow the pavement.
 This takes you past the Newtown AFC Football ground on your left and you leave the path just afterwards, up to a roundabout on the road (SO 103913).